jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/3-contributing.md

 # Contributing

 Contributions are welcome!
-After cloning down the monorepo, with pnpm installed on your machine, run `pnpm i` and `pnpm dev` to get started.
+After cloning the monorepo, with pnpm installed on your machine, run `pnpm i` and `pnpm dev` to get started.

 ## Customization